dataknut/statsCode/olsRegressionExample.md

 # Reporting OLS results with confidence intervals

+Reporting should include coefficients, p values and confidence intervals for factors in each model as well as regression diagnostics so that readers can judge the goodness of fit and uncertainty for themselves (see https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108 for guidance and also https://www.csus.edu/indiv/v/vangaasbeckk/courses/200a/sup/regressionresults.pdf – with the addition of e.g. 95% confidence intervals to the tables).

 The p values tell you whether the 'effect' (co-efficient) is statistically significant at a given confidence threshold.
 By convention this is usually one of p < 0.05 (5%), p < 0.01 (1%), or p < 0.001 (0.1%).
 Sometimes, this is (justifiably) relaxed to p < 0.1 (10%) for example.
-The choice of which to use is normative and driven by your [appetite for Type 1 & Type 2 error risks](https://github.com/dataknut/weGotThePower) and the uses to which you will put the results.
+The choice of which to use is normative and driven by your [appetite for Type 1 & Type 2 error risks](https://git.soton.ac.uk/ba1e12/weGotThePower) and the uses to which you will put the results.

 But only _you_ can decide if it is IMPORTANT!